IDoCodingStuffs/python-doodles/freeform-log.md

 ### 2 PM
 Actually, let me try the 2.5D model approach again.
 I have definitely confirmed the backbone can learn, so now I can refine it by adding stuff.
 Chances are the per image model was having those weird precision issues due to the images on the distal ends.

+### 3 PM
+Now I can verify ViT absolutely can and does learn features per-image.
+Next will be confirming something that can learn per series.
+So back to efficientnet so that it can fit in memory, and let's see if a transformer mid layer will work.